-Figure 2-4: Total Change in Groundwater Levels Fall 2021 to Fall 2022, Outside Corcoran Clay
+Figure 2-5: Total Change in Groundwater Levels Fall 2022 to Fall 2023, Outside Corcoran Clay

 - 1. For additional details on change in groundwater levels in specific areas, please refer to contour maps for each season developed in Appendix B. - 2.
 The hatched area labeled "Area of increased uncertainty due to data limitations" indicates a region with a relatively lower density of monitoring wells.
-Contours were developed based on available surrounding data, but the change in groundwater levels are considered to have a higher level of uncertainty in this area due the data limitations.
+Contours were developed based on available surrounding data, but the change in groundwater levels are considered to have a higher level of uncertainty in this area due to the data limitations.
 The GSP identifies this as a data gap; the GSAs developed a Data Gaps Plan in 2021 and are in the process of implementing the plan.

-Table 2-1 lists the representative monitoring wells for the sustainability indicator of chronic lowering of groundwater levels, with a comparison of fall 2022 groundwater elevations against minimum threshold, measurable objective, and interim milestone 2025 elevations.
+Table 2-1 lists the representative monitoring wells for the chronic lowering of groundwater levels sustainability indicator, comparing fall 2023 groundwater elevations with minimum threshold, measurable objective, and interim milestone 2025 elevations.
 The sustainable management criteria are updated as of the July 2022 GSP.